-One session even featured Sir Norman Lamb, former health minister, sitting on a panel of experts chaired by the BBC’s Andrew Neil.
+One session even featured Sir Norman Lamb, a former health minister, sitting on a panel of experts chaired by the BBC’s Andrew Neil.
 Surrounded on stage by giant letters spelling out the words ‘Cannabis Europa’, Sir Norman called for looser regulation for medical cannabis products, arguing that “we will be waiting years” if the usual route of using clinical trial data is followed.

 The conference was billed as the “arena to share knowledge and shape the future of medical cannabis in Europe”, held by companies “at the forefront of the cannabis industry”.
-It came to the UK eight months after the government were under intense scrutiny resulting from weeks of publicity around Charlotte Caldwell, who was barred from bringing cannabis oil into the UK to help her son with severe epilepsy.
+It came to the UK eight months after the government was under intense scrutiny resulting from weeks of publicity around Charlotte Caldwell, who was barred from bringing cannabis oil into the UK to help her son with severe epilepsy.

 Legalising the medical use of cannabis in November 2018 neutralised the media headlines but, since then, disquiet has grown about the lack of access to these treatments.
 The latest data show that only three NHS prescriptions were dispensed in January and February 2019.